iampatrickbrinksma/GeocodingInFieldService/README.md

 - Assign the right Salesforce Maps permission set(s) and/or permission set license to your user
 - Create an org-wide custom setting for "Google API Key" and enter your Google API Key
 - Create an org-wide custom setting for "Geocoding Service" and provide the value "Google" or "Maps" depending on which geocoding service to use
+- Inactivate the Data Integration Rule "Geocodes for Service Appointment Address"

 # Usage